litehelpers/android-database-sqlcipher-build-fix/README.md

 - able to build JARs, as documented below
 - extra durable with `-DSQLITE_DEFAULT_SYNCHRONOUS=3` build setting in `build.gradle`

+Note that this version build branch does not externalize the SQLCipher or OpenSSL dependencies.

 <!-- N/A - NOT SUPPORTED with this JAR build:
 ### Download Source and Binaries